gnolang/hackerspace/README.md

 - Players must have the Adena wallet installed and connected to save their scores.
 - After finishing the game, you will be prompted to save your score on-chain, and it will be reflected in the leaderboard.

+## Contributing

+If you’d like to contribute to the project, please fork the repository and create a pull request.
+Any contributions are welcome!